 Paris Christmas Market in Canopée des Halles

-Christmas tree at the Canopée des Halles Christmas Market
+Christmas tree at Forum des Halles across from Rue Montorgueil

-• More to Do Nearby: Shop in Forum des Halles (the below-ground shopping complex surrounding the metro/train station), visit adjacent Église Saint-Eustache, or explore market street Rue Montorgueil to the right (as you face it) of the church.
-Hungry?
-Stop by Alain Ducasse's Champeaux restaurant in the Forum for a glass of wine, a snack, or a full meal.
+• More to Do Nearby: Shop in Forum des Halles (the below-ground shopping complex surrounding the metro/train station), visit adjacent Église Saint-Eustache, or explore market street Rue Montorgueil to the right (as you face it) of the church, where you'll find lots of appealing cafes, creperies, bakaeries, and bistros along Rue Montorgueil.
+For special holiday shopping, treat yourself - I mean, treat your loved ones - to gifts of fine knives, copper pots, and other cookware at nearby E. Dehillerin (18-20 Rue Coquilliere).

 Find Christmas Market tours & other favorite Paris Christmas activities